 The Suzy Q shirts are available in several color combination.
 They would look perfect matched with a short skirt, capri pants, or yes, a poodle skirt.
 Add a wide belt, scarf, matching ties for your pony tails, cat eye glasses, and a pair of roller skates to make your 1950s costume complete.

 Many ’50s car hops, diner girls and waitresses wore uniform dresses instead of separates.

 Most uniforms were provided by the restaurant with a logo and themed colors.
 Most uniforms had white cuffs and collars, buttons and belts.
 This is what distinguished the uniform apart from women’s personal dresses.
 Many waitress uniforms also came with a half apron and matching hat.
 Drive in diners and movies may have had car hops wear roller skates too!

-Naturally, you can find a 50s diner girl costumes online too but they are usually not very authentic (aka too short, to colorful.)
-They do make shopping much easier.
+Naturally, you can find a ’50s diner girl costumes online, too, but they are usually not very authentic (AKA too short and too colorful).
+They do make shopping much easier though.
 Shop here for 50s car hop costumes.